 Jian Yong received a BSc. in Statistics from Memorial University of Newfoundland in 2012.
 The following summer after the completion of his degree, he programmed the statistical analysis plan of the study on the effectiveness of the ultrasound surveillance on hepatocellular carcinoma survival.
 He started his MSc.
 Epidemiology in 2012.
 His thesis work will focus on the research methods of rare disease.

-E-mail: email@example.comQi Liu received her MSc degree in Statistics from the University of Alberta in 2005.
-She is a full-time research assistant working with Yutaka, in the department of Public Health Sciences, University of Alberta.
-Since she started working in the team on December 1st, 2005, she has worked on many projects, including more than 10 projects on the Childhood Cancer Survivor Study (CCSS, PI: Les Robison at St. Jude Children's Hospital), analysis on Genome-Wide Association Study (GWAS), collaborative work with Dr. Victoria Taylor of the Fred Hutchinson Cancer Research Center on Cancer prevention and control research in minorities and disadvantaged populations.
-She is also involved in methodological work on the analysis of microarray data, focusing on the development and comparison of gene set analysis tools.
+E-mail: firstname.lastname@example.orgQi Liu received her MSc degree in Statistics from the University of Alberta in 2005.
+She is a full-time research assistant working with Dr. Yasui.
+Since she started working in the team on December 1st, 2005, she has worked on many projects, including more than 15 projects on the Childhood Cancer Survivor Study (CCSS, PI: Les Robison at St. Jude Children's Hospital), analysis on Genome-Wide Association Study (GWAS), collaborative work with Dr. Victoria Taylor of the Fred Hutchinson Cancer Research Center on Cancer prevention and control research in minorities and disadvantaged populations.
+She is also involved in methodological work on the analysis of microarray and genetics data, focusing on the development analysis tools.

 E-mail: email@example.comYan Chen received her Bachelor degree of Economics in Statistics from Xi’an University of Finance and Economics in 1995 and has worked as a statistician in Shanxi Provincial Bureau of Statistics for eight years.
 In 2007, she received her Master of Mathematics degree in Biostatistics from University of Waterloo.
 Now she works as a full-time research assistant with Yutaka in the Department of Public Health Sciences.
 She works on Childhood Cancer Survivor Study (CCSS) projects with clinical researchers in Emory University, Memorial Sloan Kettering Cancer Center, and other institutions.
 She also works on proteomic cancer biomarker studies with scientists at Fed Hutchinson Cancer Research Center.